sagemath/sage-binder-env/thebe.rst

 This is handled by the `Thebe <https://github.com/minrk/thebelab>`_ javascript library, configured to run the computations on `mybinder.org
 <http://mybinder.org>`_, using the latest version of `SageMath
-<http://sagemath.org>`.
+<http://sagemath.org>`_.
 See below for some background on those tools.
+This is meant for casual use; as for any cloud-based service, don't run calculations that could leak private information.
+See the `binder faq <https://mybinder.readthedocs.io/en/latest/faq.html>`_ for details.

 `Thebe <https://github.com/minrk/thebelab>`_ is a small javascript library based on `JupyterLab <http://jupyterlab.readthedocs.io/en/latest/>`_